unixwzrd/unixwzrd.github.io/html/Policies/Privacy_ChatGPT_Chat_History_Download_for_Safari.md

 Even though this extension does not collect data, we respect global privacy standards:

-🟢 GDPR (EU/UK): No personal data is processed, so this extension is outside GDPR’s scope.
+🟢 GDPR (EU/UK): No personal data is processed, so this extension is outside GDPR's scope.

 🟢 CCPA (California): No personal information is collected, stored, or shared.